Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 In DevOps, where automation is key to every process, learning CI/CD tools is a must.
 Here’s a list of the DevOps community's top 5 most widely used CI/CD tools:

-• Bamboo: This is a continuous integration build server from Atlassian which performs an automatic build, test, and release in a single place.
+- Bamboo: This is a continuous integration build server from Atlassian that performs an automatic build, test, and release in a single place.

 You don’t have to learn all the tools listed here, as this usually depends on many factors.
-One is that the company may already have an existing infrastructure built on one of these CI/CD tools.
-It’s beneficial to at least have some basic idea of all of them.
-However, if you’re just starting out there’s nothing wrong with going for the most prominent tool which is Jenkins.
+However, if you’re just starting out, there’s nothing wrong with going for the most prominent tool, which is Jenkins.

 Jenkins has been around for a long time and also has a large community behind it.
-It also has a huge library of plugins that provides answers to most of the features you’re looking for in CI/CD.
+It also has a huge library of plugins that answer most of the features you want in CI/CD.
 KodeKloud has a complete Jenkins course.
 It covers everything you need to know to get started with the most popular CI/CD tool.

 5. Infrastructure-as-code (IaC)

 This allows servers to be set up in seconds.
-It also allows hundreds or even thousands of servers to be uniformly provisioned in a short amount of time from a single manifest file.
+It also allows hundreds or even thousands of servers to be uniformly provisioned quickly from a single manifest file.

 Here are the top 5 most popular IAC tools:

-• Terraform: It is one of the widely used IAC tools.
-It’s supported by top cloud providers such as AWS, GCP, and Azure.
+- Terraform: It is one of the widely used IaC tools.
+Top cloud providers such as AWS, GCP, and Azure support it.

-• Ansible: It is open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+- Ansible: It is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

-• Puppet - It is an IaC that enables you to deploy and manage infrastructure with ease.
+- Puppet - It is an IaC that enables you to easily deploy and manage infrastructure.

 If you wish to gain a deeper knowledge of these tools or are interested in getting certified, Terraform and Ansible have certifications available.
 Go the extra mile and further validate your skills.
 These courses from KodeKloud can help you prepare for the certification: